 The fee for the Premium Plan is a flat 0.15% above what you’d pay on the Digital Plan.
 That breaks down to 0.40% on every dollar below $2M and 0.30% on your balance above $2M.

 Here’s a quick visual of what you’ll get with each plan:

 Advantages of Betterment

 Low Management Fees – As we just talked about, Betterment’s low management fees are totes attractive!
 Because everything that Betterment does is automated, they can keep their costs low – which means more money for you.
-With fees either 0.25% or 0.40% of your total investment balance, you’ll be hard-pressed to find a better deal from a traditional advisor.
+With fees either as low as 0.25% or 0.40% of your total investment balance, you’ll be hard-pressed to find a better deal from a traditional advisor.

 Multiple Investment Options – Although Betterment does not offer the option of investing in single stocks, they do offer a wide array of investment options that are totally suitable for most investors.
 Most people are going to want to take a look at the traditional and Roth IRAs, although they do offer taxable accounts as well.
 Personally, I love that Betterment has a SEP IRA option.
 It’s a great way for self-employed people to be able to fund their own retirement and get a little bit of investing advice without going broke.